Netherworld Haunted House: Attractions

-The current haunted attractions, as of 2022, are "The Undying Horror" and "Parasitic", which are both indoor haunted houses.
-In addition, the company is running Escape the Netherworld, four escape room games, at their location in Stone Mountain.
-The themes of the escapes rooms are Sasquatch, Nosferatu, Terror on Tiki Island and The Haunted.
-In 2019, Netherworld also opened Laser Tag Battle Area, a fun outside laser tag game.
+The current haunted attractions, as of 2023, are "PRIMORDIAL" and "CRYPTID CHAOS", which are both indoor haunted houses.
+In addition, the company is running Escape the Netherworld, five escape room games, at their location in Stone Mountain.
+The themes of the escapes rooms are Sasquatch, Nosferatu, Terror on Tiki Island, Alien Terror and The Haunted.
+In 2019, Netherworld also opened the seasonal Laser Tag Battle Area, a fun outside laser tag game that is open during the haunted house season only.

 Netherworld has always created original monsters and props, rather than using movie or television intellectual properties, as many other haunted attractions customarily do.
 Netherworld is known for its elaborate sets, innovative special effects, lighting and sound.
 Some of the actors perform stunts such as bungee jumps and sliding toward guests.
 A number of actors also stalk the queue line and Midway before the haunted house actually begins, starting the experience the moment guests get out of their cars.
 This is a somewhat different take on "scare zones", which are utilized by the larger theme parks.